riastrad/cyberbspace/posts/2022/currently-reading.md

 }
 ```

 Full code is available [here](https://github.com/riastrad/cyberbspace/blob/main/scripts/currently-reading.js).
-One fun little detail about this final implementation is that because of how lightweight I keep my website (no custom fonts, inline css, and a few other small design decisions).
-My full site loads fast enough that you can actually see when the javascript runs and the placeholder text is updated.
+One fun little detail about this final implementation is that because of how lightweight I keep my website (no custom fonts, inline CSS, and a few other small design decisions).
+My full site loads fast enough that you can actually see when the JavaScript runs and the placeholder text is updated.

 ## And so.
 This was a fun little project.
 Did I learn anything new?
 Not really.
 But I do like seeing these titles updated with whatever I'm reading at given time.